Zankoku-Okuno/blag/articles/review/season-12018a-winter.md

 There are improvements that could be made to the physical notebook.
 The lack of an effective pen loop means I carry my pens separately.
-Even though I cycle through many pens, it is sometimes useful to store one pen temporarily when I have to pick u pand move i nthe middle of some writing.
+Even though I cycle through many pens, it is sometimes useful to store one pen temporarily when I have to pick up and move in the middle of some writing.
 The single bookmark that comes with the notebook is insufficient for the three inserts.

 ### Review